DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 Into T8

-If a quiet settlement is forming around the federation's "muddle through" scenario, it looks structurally like the Compromise of 1877: the federal government keeps the title, the resisting states keep the actual power, and the people who pay are the ones who can't leave.
-Specifically: people in non-Compact states without resources to move, federal civil servants in red-state jurisdictions, immigrant and minority populations whose federal protections become geography-dependent, and foreign populations affected by US disengagement.
-The federation writes the argument down every turn.
-It doesn't model the cost.
+CASS's most-cited framing argument: if a settlement is forming around the federation's modal scenario, it looks structurally like the Compromise of 1877 — federal government keeps the title, resisting states keep the actual power, and the people who pay are the ones who can't leave.
+Specifically: populations in non-Compact states without resources to relocate; federal civil servants in red-state jurisdictions; immigrant and minority populations whose federal protections become geographically conditional; foreign populations affected by US disengagement.
+The federation recorded the argument every turn.
+It never modeled the cost.

 Read next